You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Showcasing at the CCMAs 2012 in the New Artist category, an official showcase at Folk Alliance 2013 (as well as an invite to showcase at CMF), along with a win in the Rising Star category at the Edmonton Music Awards 2013, another showcase at the CCMAs on the coveted SOCAN Songwriter Cafe stage 2013; are just some of the wonderful opportunities the Sisters have had recently to share their music.
 Charlotte and Sarah were featured on a CBC TV Special entitled NEW FACES, they have graced the stages of Canada's biggest country festival, Big Valley Jamboree, two years running, sharing their songs on the Axe Songwriter Stage.
 Too busy (but grateful) to take up Alberta Music's offer to travel to a youth festival in Chengdu, China, the girls instead returned to Nashville to for a third return to the famed Blue Bird Cafe for the Sunday Spotlight Show (a one hour all-original performance).

 Exciting news for 2014; Charlotte and Sarah were winners of the John Lennon Songwriting Contest and asked to perform at NAMM in Los Angeles and at the She Rocks Awards (honouring women in music such as Sheila E and Janie Hendrix).
 They were also seen at the Sundance Film Fest 2014 and featured in Guitar World's/Acoustic Nation's facebook and website.
 They were honoured to be chosen to perform for Jowi Taylor's 6String Nation.
-Details soon about some exciting festivals across North America and beyond and watch for NEW MUSIC...!!
+Summer festivals included Boots & Hearts, Cavendish and Blueberry.
+Exciting and recent announcement of invitation to perform at Shanghai International Arts Festival in October.

 Averaging a hundred shows a year, The COMMAND SISTERS have performed extensively on many stages throughout North America - Edmonton Folk, Canmore Folk, Island Folk, Mountain View, Harvest Moon and Big Valley to name a few.
 They were part of a nationally televised CBC benefit concert alongside Johnny Reid, Emerson Drive and George Canyon, and part of a private reception for Duke William and Duchess Kate in Calgary, Alberta.
 Charlotte and Sarah played private parties for the Sundance Film Fest/Slamdance Celebrity Party (Utah) and MTV Movie Awards (LA).
 The girls have also played Hoot Fest, Hard Rock Cafe and Blue Bird Cafe (3 one hour all-original performances) in Nashville.
 They have appeared on countless tv, radio and print spots (Guitar World, Acoustic Nation, Global TV, CBC, Breakfast Television, CTV, Alberta Prime Time, SOCAN magazine, Grip Magazine, Songwriters of Canada, Canadian Musician, Daily Unsigned etc.), being asked to share their music, and, personal and unique story thus far.